shogun-toolbox/shogun/doc/OpenCV_docs/OpenCV_KNN_vs_Shogun_KNN.md

     mlData.set_response_idx(numfeatures);
 ```

-We divide the data available to us into two equal parts.
-The first half is used for training and the rest half for testing.
+We divide the data available into two equal parts.
+The first half is used for training and the rest for testing.
 ```CPP
     CvTrainTestSplit spl((float)0.5);
     mlData.set_train_test_split(&spl);